-Harvey Weinstein Found Guilty Of Rape, But Acquitted Of Most Sexual Assault Charges
+Harvey Weinstein Found Guilty Of Rape, Sexual Abuse In Mixed Verdict

 His lawyers concluded by asking the five women and seven men of the jury not to get swept up in the media maelstrom that has surrounded the case.

 "You don't have to like Mr. Weinstein; this is not a popularity contest.
-And you have to remember that we are not here to criminalize morality — and thank God, because if we were, we would probably all be in some trouble," said attorney Donna Rotunno.
+And you have to remember that we are not here to criminalize morality — and thank God, because if we were, we would probably all be in some trouble," said Rotunno.
 "In this country, it is the unpopular people that need juries the most."

 In the end, jurors found the defense team's arguments persuasive — up to a point.